-During a regular semester, a general rule of thumb for the amount of time that will be required outside of class time for a course is 1 to 3 hours per credit hour (1 hour/credit hour for "easy" courses, 3 hours/credit hour for "difficult" course).
-Since this is an on-line course, the "class time" is replaced by listening to recorded lectures for an average of ~2.5 hours per week.

-Whether or not this course is "easy", "moderate" or "difficult" is dependent upon each student's background, interest, aptitude, study skills, etc. Therefore, depending on where you fall within the spectrum of course difficulty, you should expect to spend between 3 and 9 hours each week on this 3-credit-hour course outside of class time (where class time is ~2.5 hours per week on average listening to recorded lectures).
+During a regular semester, a general rule of thumb for the amount of time that will be required outside of class time for a course is 1 to 3 hours per credit hour (1 hour/credit hour for "easy" courses.
+3 hours/credit hour for "difficult" Since this is an on-line course). course, the "class time" is replaced by listening to recorded lectures for an average of ~2.5 hours per week.
+Whether or not this course is "easy", "moderate" or "difficult" is dependent upon each student's background, interest, aptitude, study skills, etc. Therefore, depending on where you fall within the spectrum of course difficulty, you should expect to spend between 4 and 12 hours each week on this 4-credit-hour course outside of class time (where class time is ~2.5 hours per week on average listening to recorded lectures plus lab class time).